Why Support an Unfinished Story

 A New Year, and the Choice to Keep Writing

-A new year always asks the same quiet question: What will you keep showing up for?
-This is why support matters here—at the start, not the en…
+A new year always asks the same quiet question: what will you keep showing up for when the excitement fades?
+This Support Note reflects on c…